 The use of the cluster is guided by the Cluster Policy Committee.
 The members of this committee are:

-• Christopher Baum (MCAS - Economics)
+• Christopher Baum (MCAS-Economics)

-• David Broido (MCAS - Physics)
+• David Broido (MCAS-Chemistry)

-• Siddhartan Govindasamy (MCAS – Engineering Department)
+• Siddhartan Govindasamy (MCAS-Engineering)

-• Summer Hawkins (School of Social work)
+• Summer Hawkins (School of Social Work)

 • Sam Ransbotham (Carroll School of Management)

-• Brian Smith (School of Education)
+• Brian Smith (Lynch School of Education)

-• Scott Cann (Technology Director, ITS)
+• Scott Cann (Associate Vice President, ITS)

 If you have comments on cluster policy, please contact researchservices@bc.edu or one of the committee members.